Monday, June 28, 2021

 For mapping energy types to colors, there can be no right system, as all of this is based on unscientific intuition and association.
 That said, here are some options:

 Scheme #1 opposing fire/water get a chromatic color pair, the opposing air/earth the achromatic black and white.
-Blue is most intuitively associated with water, while "no color" white is most intuitively associated with "no color" air.
-Of course, both air and water are transparent.
+Blue is intuitively associated with water, while "no color" white is intuitively associated with "no color" air.
+Of course, both air and water are really transparent.
 These colors do not fully fit dragon colors.
-Blue dragons breathe air-borne lightning, not white ones, and white ones breathe watery cold, not blue ones.
+Blue dragons breathe lightning, not white ones, and white ones breathe cold, not blue ones.

 Scheme #3 is from Gary, inspired by the lighter blue skye and darker blue ocean, and is all chromatic, no black or white, but I think it is crap.
 Two shades of the same color?
 C'mon.